The problem: confusion and disquiet

 This underlying sense of dissatisfaction with life is often taken on the chin as part of some existential void that we avoid addressing.
-Ignorance is bliss they say, so let’s simply ignore questions concerning the meaning of life, and simply trudge our way through, or use recreational substances and medications to numb us from having to face up to these big life questions.
+Ignorance is bliss they say, so let’s simply ignore questions concerning the meaning of life, and just trudge our way through or use recreational substances and medications to numb us from having to face up to these big life questions.

 At an individual level, it is harsh, and when we have widespread confusion and disillusionment throughout society, aggression, crime and war tend to take hold.

-But no matter how much we conquer, and how much we pillage, or how much we dominate, the victor is left just as hungry, if not more so, after the foe has been vanquished.
+But no matter how much we conquer, and how much we pillage, or how much we dominate, the victor is left just as hungry, if not more so, after the foe is vanquished.